-The work [11] also observed the strengthening of the Riemann simple wave profile, which (strengthening) is emitted from the melting front when the melting zone is switched from supersonic to subsonic propagation.
+In [11], there is also observed the strengthening of the Riemann simple wave profile, which (strengthening) is emitted from the melting front when the melting zone is switched from supersonic to subsonic propagation.
 If the works [61-63] are based on the hydrodynamic code, then [11] is used molecular dynamics (MD).
 In MD, melting proceeds as in nature.
 The MD automatically takes into account the possible real effects of the melting nonequilibrium; in hydrodynamic modeling there is no disequilibrium, an equilibrium equation of state is used.
 In the MD pressure profiles, the melting site is smoothed, but remains noticeable.
-And if in [61-63] the plastic equation of state of matter in the solid phase is used (there are no elastic shock waves) [55-60], then MD [2,5,7-9,11,32,64,65] clearly shows the elastic-plastic transition; a detailed experimental and theoretical studies of elastic-plastic transition in ultrashort loading were carried out in the works of Ashitkov, Kanel, Agranat, et al [6,66,67], see also [68,69].
+And if in [61-63] the plastic equation of state of matter in the solid phase is used (there are no elastic shock waves) [55-60], then MD [2,5,7-9,11,32,64,65] clearly shows the elastic-plastic transition; a detailed experimental and theoretical studies of elastic-plastic transition in ultrashort loading were carried out in the works of Ashitkov, Kanel, Agranat et al [6,66,67], see also [68,69].
 It turns out [11], that there is a superposition of two effects (A) of the ablation imprint of melting on the characteristics and (B) of the formation of an elastic shock wave.
-The strengthening of the acoustic profile section by melting accelerates the formation of an elastic shock wave-the
+The strengthening of the acoustic profile section by melting accelerates the formation of an elastic shock wave-the simple Riemann wave is tilted earlier because of the presence of a steeper section of pressure dependence on thermodynamic parameters in the melting region of phase diagram of equation of state (the strip between solidus and liquidus).